 EGLE, MMD, conducts oversight of the hazardous waste operations at the facility, conducting inspections at least four times per year.
 Inspections are typically unannounced and performed to verify the operations meet the license requirements.
-Although the United States Environmental Protection Agency (EPA) does not permit the facility's aboveground hazardous waste storage and treatment operations, they may also conduct inspections to verify compliance with pertinent regulations.
-The facility does have two hazardous waste underground injection wells onsite.
-However, the wells are permitted separately at the federal level by the EPA, are subject to different federal and state requirements, and are not the subject of this renewal license application.
+Although the United States Environmental Protection Agency (U.S. EPA) does not permit the facility‘s aboveground hazardous waste operations, they may also conduct inspections to verify compliance with pertinent regulations.
+The facility has two hazardous waste underground injection wells onsite which are permitted separately at the federal level by the U.S. EPA, are subject to different federal and state requirements, and are not the subject of this renewal license application.

 How to Stay Connected

-Subscribe to the facility's mailing list to receive updates from EGLE on site-specific activities.
-You are the eyes and ears of your community.
-Through your observations and reporting of activities of concern, you play a valuable role in helping the EGLE protect human health and the environment.
+Through your observations and reporting of activities of concern, you play a valuable role in helping EGLE protect human health and the environment.
 To file a complaint or share details about improper waste handling or disposal, contact EGLE through the Pollution Emergency Alerting System (PEAS) Hotline at 800-292-4706.

 EGLE does not discriminate on the basis of race, sex, religion, age, national origin, color, marital status, disability, political beliefs, height, weight, genetic information, or sexual orientation in the administration of any of its programs or activities, and prohibits intimidation and retaliation, as required by applicable laws and regulations.